Ear drop: Administration and usage

 Eye drops can generally be used safely in the ears, but ear drops should never be used in the eyes.
 Prescribers must specifically indicate the use of eye drops for ear drops on the prescription; do not make this substitution without consulting a medical provider.

 Side effects

 Side effects from using ear drops used to remove ear wax are uncommon, but may result in discomfort, irritation, or pain.
 Antibiotic ear drops may cause ear discomfort, pain, or itching.
 When cold ear drops are used, it may cause brief but severe dizziness and/or vertigo.

-Seek medical attention immediately if any of the following symptoms occur: